 Buying a home is a huge investment, perhaps the largest single purchase a person will make; Transparency is good.

-Now, buyers will now be required to sign buyer’s agency agreements to ensure they fully understand the buyer-broker relationship, obligations between broker and client and how their buyer’s agent is compensated.
+Now, buyers will be required to sign buyer’s agency agreements to ensure they fully understand the buyer-broker relationship, obligations between broker and client, and how their buyer’s agent is compensated.

-As a real estate agent, I represent both Buyers & Sellers - from experienced investors to first-time homeowners.
-I work hard to get my clients the best deal possible - either as a buyer or seller.
+As a real estate agent, I represent both Buyers and Sellers - from experienced investors to first-time homeowners.
+I work hard to get my clients the best deal possible, either as a buyer or seller.
 This is a good opportunity to clearly explain the value, expertise, market understanding, and professional network that a seasoned Buyer's Agent brings to any purchase.
-And working with an experienced agent is always in the best interest of any buyer or seller.
+Working with an experienced agent is always in the best interest of any buyer or seller.

 All in all, it’s too soon to tell exactly how the proposed rule change will impact the housing market.
 What we do know is that there are too few homes and too much demand — even with current mortgage rates — for home sellers to worry about competing on price, generally speaking.